spelunky-fyi/s2-data/README.md

 ## Installation

-You'll need to have at least [Python 3.7](https://www.python.org/downloads/) installed to install these tools, but anything newer should also work.
+You'll need to have [Python 3.7 or 3.8](https://www.python.org/downloads/) installed to install these tools.
 Make sure when you're installing Python that you click the checkbox to add Python to your `PATH`:

 ![Add Python to PATH](https://cdn.discordapp.com/attachments/756241793753809106/771016197424152576/0001_add_Python_to_Path.png).